Lupin3000/Ansible-Graph/README.md

 # Ansible-Graph

-Ansible-Graph create reports and graphs (_using Graphviz_) about Ansible project structure (_Directories and Files_) and Ansible roles.
+With Ansible-Graph you create reports and graphs (_using Graphviz_) about your Ansible project structure (_Directories and Files_) and Ansible roles.

 ---